 As well as the number of toys, you'll also want to give some thought to the kinds of toys that you invest in, as each toy is designed with a specific purpose in mind.
 Some are great for providing comfort to your puppy when they're in their bed while others will be ideal for outdoor games of tug of war and fetch.

 In this guide we’ll be answering some of the most commonly asked questions when it comes to puppy toys, addressing any concerns you might have about the quantity, quality and type of toy you should be buying.

 How many toys should I leave out for my puppy?

-There’s no hard and fast rule when it comes to exactly how many toys you should leave out for your puppy at any one time, however, it’s always worth bearing in mind exactly how many they can play with at any given moment.
+While there's no hard and fast rule when it comes to exactly how many toys you should leave out for your puppy at any one time, too many will simply overwhelm your puppy and leave them unsure as to which one to play with.